Monuj123/asr-indian-languages-benchmark/notebooks/Gnani_Multilingual/README.md

 ## Notes

-- The Gnani Prisma v2.5 API expects **8kHz** audio input; files at other sample rates should be resampled before upload or they may be silently downsampled by the server, which can distort results.
+- The Gnani Prisma v2.5 API expects **8kHz** audio input; files at other sample rates should be resampled before upload or they may be silently downsampled by the server.
 - Audio is scored against the **Noisy** Kathbath split — this variant includes background noise augmentation, so raw WER/CER numbers will generally run higher than on clean-audio benchmarks and should not be directly compared to models evaluated on clean Kathbath.